alpernae/gofuzz/README.md

-# DirScout - Fuzzing Tool
+# GoFuzz - Fuzzing Tool

-DirScout is a simple Python-based tool that scans directories of websites.
+GoFuzz is a lightweight Python-based web directory scanning tool designed to help security professionals and web administrators identify potential vulnerabilities in websites.
+By systematically testing different directory paths and filenames, GoFuzz assists in the discovery of hidden or unprotected content that could pose security risks.
+With its simplicity and versatility, GoFuzz is a valuable addition to any web security toolkit, aiding in the enhancement of web application security by pinpointing areas that may require additional protection.

 ## Download and Installation